-TD TIP: It is useful for directors to note on by signup sheets the latest time players can request last round by s.
-Directors concerned about awarding unearned prize money need to be very careful in allowing players to sign up for half-point by s in the last half of the tournament, especially the last round; therefore, it is common that those by erquests be made well in advance of the start of the second half of the event, especially for the last round.
+TD TIP: It is useful for directors to note on bye signup sheets the latest time players can request last round byes.
+Directors concerned about awarding unearned prize money need to be very careful in allowing players to sign up for half-point byes in the last half of the tournament, especially the last round; therefore, it is common that those bye requests be made well in advance of the start of the second half of the event, especially for the last round.